isene/hyperlist.vim/README.md

 ---------------------------------------------------------------------------

-## GENERAL INFORMATION ABOUT THE VIM PLUGIN FOR HYPERLISTS (version 2.3.16)
+## GENERAL INFORMATION ABOUT THE VIM PLUGIN FOR HYPERLISTS (version 2.3.17)

 HyperLists are used to describe anything - any state, item(s), pattern, action, process, transition, program, instruction set etc. So, you can use it as an outliner, a ToDo list handler, a process design tool, a data modeler, or any other way you want to describe something.

 This plugin does both highlighting and various automatic handling of HyperLists, like collapsing lists or parts of lists in a sophisticated way.

-The plugin incorporates encryption.
-You can encrypt any part of a HyperList or take advantage of the autoencryption feature by making the HyperList a dot file - i.e. prefixing the file name with a dot (such as ".test.hl").
-You can use this plugin to make a password safe.
+This VIM plugin makes it easy to work with HyperLists.
+It has a vast range of
+features:

+* Automatically recognize files with the extension ".hl"
+* Syntax highlighting of every HyperList element
+* Syntax highlighting of bold, italics and underline (using \*word\*, /word/ and \_word\_)
+* Automatic underlining of State or Transition items in a list
+* Collapse and uncollapse parts of a HyperList
+* Syntax highlighting of folded parts of a list
+* Set a specific fold level to unfold items down to that level
+* Linking/referencing between elements (items) in a list
+* Easy navigation in lists, including jumping to references
+* Easy navigation to elements that needs filling out (when you use a list as a template)
+* Open referenced file under cursor using (g)VIM or external program (user definable)
+* Autonumbering of items and sub-items (children) and renumbering of visually selected items
+* Sorting a visually selected set of items (while letting the children stay with their parents
+* Create and toggle checkboxes, even with a time stamp for completion
+* Show/hide of words or regex patterns
+* "Presentation mode" that folds everything but the current item
+* Highlighting of the current item and its children
+* Encrypt and decrypt whole lists or parts of a list
+* Autoencrypt/decrypt files that has a file name starting with a doti
+* Export a HyperList to HTML, LaTeX or TPP formats
-You can even add items marked with future dates as reminders to your Google calendar.
+* Transfer all items tagged with future dates/times to a Google calendar
+* Show the complexity level of a HyperList
+* Description on how to include HyperLists within other filetypes, taking full advantage of the above features when including a HyperList in e.g. a normal .txt document
+* Menus with submenus for gVIM users
+* ... and there are many more features.
+Check out the comprehensive documentation (type ":help HyperList" in VIM after install)

 For a compact primer on HyperList, read this OnePageBook: